ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 With Sol, and especially at higher reasoning levels, the model _regardless of steering_ will default to a single input `forward(src)` solution.

-The problem, it seems, is that the model is incredibly hard to steer away from it's own reasoning.
+The problem, it seems, is that the model is incredibly hard to steer away from its own reasoning.
 Even if instructed to very literally accept the broadest callable interface it can (which sometimes works, if repeated, at medium reasoning, but never works at xhigh).

 Wrestling with this model led me down a path that got way too close to benchmark hacking for my liking; but I was too intrigued to stop.

 ## 94% on TB 2.1

 Having reduced my prompts substantially, it felt like I was starting over.
 Even if I wanted to directly hack the benchmark, the model wouldn't let me.
-It's circular reasoning was too strong to overcome in some cases, and the supervisor was all too willing to go along with it's intelligent worker's report.
+Its circular reasoning was too strong to overcome in some cases, and the supervisor was all too willing to go along with its intelligent worker's report.

 It's a tough balance, if you swing too far in the other direction, the supervisor will happily expand scope or chase validation endlessly.

 These are simple tasks.
-We want a working solution on the first pass, not limitless expansion.
+I want a working solution on the first pass, not limitless expansion.

 I tried lowering the reasoning level, using simplified language, reducing the spec-driven flow, adding new skills, etc. Some things improved, but others failed.

 A few things showed promise.

 The first was a **third context**.
-The idea was that we could use an agent that only saw the commentary/reasoning of the worker, and would surface all of the potential mismatches/assumptions that worker made compared to the strict details of the request.
+The idea was that I could use an agent that only saw the commentary/reasoning of the worker, and would surface all of the potential mismatches/assumptions that worker made compared to the strict details of the request.

 The supervisor could then review the assumptions the worker took, and ask it to revisit or question said steps.
 This kind of works, but it's slow and happens after the fact.